dylanleclair/quids/README.md

-# Quidditch
+# quids

 ![intro](https://media.giphy.com/media/E807dDxYuoZ6QCxg3C/giphy.gif)

- an implementation of quidditch for cpsc 565

-quidditch is a game in the world of Harry Potter, where different Hogwarts houses duke it out, chasing a golden snitch to earn points.
+Quidditch is a game in the world of Harry Potter, where different Hogwarts houses duke it out, chasing a golden snitch to earn points.
+This is an implementation of such a game in Unity, with a number of behaviours being used to model what an actual game might look like.

+In this version, there are only the Gryffindor and Slytherin houses.
+The red and green spheres transparent spheres you see in the previews are the bases for each team.

+Players and the snitch all have a directional line sticking out of them, indicating where they are headed.

 ## Snitch Behaviour